lyuusibm/pattern-sap-on-powervs/storage-considerations.md

 Storage tiers differ and Storage tiers cannot be mixed.

-For SAP HANA, only Tier 1 storage is supported and is required.
+For SAP HANA, only Tier 1 storage with 10 IOPS is supported and is required.

-For SAP NetWeaver, both Tier 1 and Tier 3 are supported.
+For SAP NetWeaver, both block Tier 1 with 10 IOPS and block Tier 3 with 3 IOPS are supported.

 For SAP NetWeaver and SAP AnyDB databases (such as IBM Db2 or Oracle DB), Tier 1 (NVMe) is recommended but Tier 3 (SSD) can be used.